 Section 512 of the Digital Millennium Copyright Act (DMCA) provides limited liability for university networks acting as Internet service providers (ISPs) for students and faculty, provided that certain requirements are met.
 It also has anti-circumvention provisions that prohibit the unauthorized circumvention of technological measures that control access to a copyright protected work.
 Such technological measures may involve a password or encryption; breaking the password or encryption is prohibited, even if the purpose for which access is desired would itself be permitted.
 In 2008, Congress passed the Higher Education Reauthorization Act, which includes a provision related to peer-to-peer file sharing.
 Institutions are required to disseminate an annual disclosure to students that (1) states that unauthorized distribution of copyrighted material, such as through peer- to-peer networks, may subject students to civil and criminal penalties, (2)describes the penalties for such violations, and (3) includes the institution’s policies on peer-to-peer file sharing.

-The Vice President for Information Management is the DMCA Agent to receive notices of alleged infringement.
-The IM policy statement “Sharing Music and Movies” for further information on file sharing policies can be found here.
+The Vice President for Information Technology Services is the DMCA Agent to receive notices of alleged infringement.
+Please see the college's statement on copyright infringement and file sharing and procedures for handling violations.